The Three Tiers of Web Hosting: Shared Hosting vs VPS

-Web hosting exists on a spectrum from fully shared to fully dedicated.
+The shared hosting vs VPS vs dedicated decision represents three tiers of web hosting, from fully shared to fully dedicated.
 Understanding where your site sits — and where it is heading — is the most important hosting decision you will make.

 Shared Hosting: The Apartment Building